ashishdoneriya/csetutorials.com-ssj/posts/create-seedbox-aws.md

 In this article I'm going to tell you how to create a seedbox using [AWS (Amazon Web Service)](/what-is-amazon-web-services.html).
 Using seedbox we can download torrent files like Ubuntu disk image etc.

-To create a seedbox first I will create a aws lambda instance (virtual machine) and then activate seedbox using <a href="https://github.com/jpillora/cloud-torrent" target="_blank" rel="noopener nofollow noreferrer">cloud-torrent</a>.
+To create a seedbox first I will create a aws lambda instance (virtual machine) and then activate seedbox using [cloud-torrent](https://github.com/jpillora/cloud-torrent).
 So here are the steps.

 **1.** Login to you aws account.
 If you don't have an aws account then create it and then login.
 You have to have a credit or debit card for creating an account in aws.